DanielKneipp/aws-sagemaker-stable-diffusion/README.md

 ## Trying the model locally

 To better understand how to use the model and the inference code we'll use later on, we first should try to run the model locally.
 Based on the [official release page](https://stability.ai/blog/stable-diffusion-public-release) you should be able to access the model weights on their [huggingface page](https://huggingface.co/CompVis/stable-diffusion-v1-4).
-Here we will use the version `v1.4`.
+Here we will use version `v1.4`.

 > 📄 In order to have access to the weights, you have to accept their terms of use